LanSang/validities/medium/articles/51-things-that-can-go-wrong-in-a-real-world-ml-project-c36678065a75.md

 28. ***“Systematic data issues making overall dataset bias”*** If errors in the dataset are random, they are less harmful to model training.
 But if there is a bug such that a specific row or column is systematically missing, it can lead to a bias in the dataset.
 For instance, device details of customer clicks are missing for Andriod users due to a bug, the dataset will be biased for iPhone user activity.

-29. ***“Unnoticed sudden distribution changes in the data”*** Datasets are constantly evolving.
+29. ***“Unnoticed sudden distribution changes in the data”*** <quote label="data">Datasets are constantly evolving.
 Analysis of the data distribution is not a one-time activity required only at the time of model creation.
-Instead, there is a need to continuously monitor datasets for drifts, especially for online training.
+Instead, there is a need to continuously monitor datasets for drifts, especially for online training.</quote>

 30. ***“Using all the data for training — each model iteration can take days”*** While more data helps to build an accurate model, sometimes data is huge with billions of records.
 Training on a larger dataset takes both time and resources.
 Each training iteration takes longer slowing down the overall project completion.
 There is a need to use data sampling effectively.